 “I want to help kids in care.
-I know what it is like and I know things I needed when I came into care.
-I want to give support to kids who were in my situation.” – Madysen, Springfield LifeStrengths Youth
+I know what it is like and I know things I needed when I came into care.” – Madysen, Springfield LifeStrengths Youth

 Madysen joined the I Pour Life family in March of 2019.
 When she came to I Pour Life, she was living at a residential facility and finishing her senior year of high school.
 She started working through the LifeStrengths workbook with her coach Kayla, to develop self-sufficiency skills.
 Madysen was preparing to transition to an independent living situation, but a barrier she faced was lack of transportation.
 Without reliable transportation, she would be unable to maintain a stable job and continue her education.

-Kayla began introducing Madysen to the steps needed to obtain her own transportation, such as passing her driver’s test, saving money for a car, and researching different insurance companies.
-Madysen has always been a hard worker, so she became very focused on building her savings account to buy a car.
+Kayla began introducing Madysen to the steps needed to obtain her own transportation.
+This included passing her driver’s test, saving money for a car, and researching different insurance companies.
+Madysen has always been a hard worker, so she became very focused on building her savings account.
 With smart budgeting and focus, Madysen saved $2,000 within a few months.
-She found a dream car, but was still short on money.
-Because of the Children’s Division Savings Match through the LifeStrengths program and her hard work, Madysen was able to add $500 to her savings account and finally had enough to buy her car, get insurance, and pay for her tags.
+She found a dream car but was still short on money.
+Madysen was able to add $500 to her savings account and finally had enough to buy her car, get insurance, and pay for tags.
+This was because of the Children’s Division Savings Match through the LifeStrengths program and her hard work,

 Special thanks to the State of Missouri Children’s Division for their partnership.